-In order to be fully prepared and ready for your office removal, it is advisable that you begin planning roughly 12 weeks prior to the scheduled date for the move.
-By doing this you will manage to properly prepare your staff and cover all details regarding the company relocation.
+In order to be fully prepared and ready for your office removal, it is advisable that you begin planning roughly 8-12 weeks prior to the scheduled date for the move.
+By doing this, you will manage to properly prepare your staff and cover all details regarding the company relocation.

 It is a major objective for any business to make sure that its employees and office equipment are not disturbed during the office removal process.

-- Schedule visitation dates with a number of office removal companies for your premises (both the current and new one) in order to get a relevant estimate.
+– Request a quote and schedule visitation dates with a number of office removal companies for your premises (both the current and new one) in order to get a relevant estimate.
 Work out a preferred date – the majority of removal companies are going to relocate your company either on a Saturday or Sunday in order to not affect your work process.

 – Be sure to remember when devising your floor plan that large items like chairs, desk filling cabinets, printers etc require contiguous space in order for drawers to open, chairs to move and for you to have access to shelves for example.